GalahadXVI/galahadxvi.github.io/src/markdown/optimizing-laravel-middleware-with-cooldowns.md

 class CheckUserIP extends MiddlewareCooldown
 {
     /**
      * The cooldown time in milliseconds.
-     */
-    protected int $cooldown;
+Let's overwrite this to 30,000ms (30 seconds) */ protected int $cooldown = 30000;

     /**
      * Handle an incoming request.